30 x 30 Power In Nature: Protecting California Together

 Why 30x30 Matters

-The Southland, due to its extraordinary biodiversity, high rate of endemic species, and intense development pressures, is essential to safeguard its natural areas.
-Conservation action helps combat habitat loss, climate impacts, and fragmentation, ensuring cleaner air and water and climate resilience for millions of residents.
-By prioritizing underrepresented habitats and urban green spaces, 30×30 also addresses environmental equity for communities that lack access to nature, supporting both wildlife and human well-being in one of California’s most imperiled ecological hotspots.
+Due to a number of factors, the Southland has a high rate of endemic species.
+With intense pressures from development, it is essential to safeguard its natural areas.
+Conservation action helps combat habitat loss, climate impacts, and fragmentation, ensuring cleaner air,water, and climate resilience for millions of human and nonhuman residents.
+By prioritizing underrepresented habitats and urban green spaces, 30×30 addresses environmental equity for urban communities that lack access to nature, supporting both wildlife and human well-being in one of California’s most imperiled ecological hotspots.

 Featured Projects